betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 Prof. Nicola Marzari at École polytechnique fédérale de Lausanne (EPFL).
 He obtained his Ph.D. at the University of Michigan under the supervision of Sharon C. Glotzer in 2019.
-Dr. Adorf is an expert in employing machine learning algorithms for identifying analyzing crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework (signac.io).
+Dr. Adorf is an expert in employing machine learning algorithms for identifying and analyzing crystallization pathways of colloidal crystals and has made a huge impact on the scientific computing community by inventing and leading the development of the signac framework (signac.io).
 He is